rvaughan/DataInterviewQuestions/README.md

 which I don't subscribe to - therefore, the any answers in this repository are mine only and may or may not even be correct.

+**Note:** The mailings do not always seem to make it to me, so where I don't have the data for the problem I will leave a marker, the intention being to fill the details in later if I manage to get hold of it.

 ## Questions

   * [Question 1 - Fradulent retail accounts](./q_001/README.md)